 How I Discovered the Calming Power of Coloring (and What the Science Says)

-A few years ago, I bought a coloring book on a whim.
+The Calming Power of Coloring A few years ago, I bought a coloring book on a whim.
 It was one of those intricate, mandala-style ones you find in the “self-care” aisle — all swirling vines and tiny flowers that demanded a level of focus I wasn’t used to.
 I didn't expect it to change much.
 I certainly didn’t expect it to become a tool I’d rely on during anxious spirals.
-But it did.
-As I sat there with my colored pencils, something strange happened.
+But as I sat there with my colored pencils, something strange happened.
 The noise in my head — the racing thoughts, the catastrophizing, the pressure to “fix” everything — started to quiet down.
 I wasn't solving anything, but I wasn't spiraling either.
 I was just… coloring.
-The Surprising Science Behind It Coloring isn’t just child’s play — it taps into something much deeper in the brain.
-When we color, we’re engaging a process called structured creativity .
-That might sound like an oxymoron, but it's actually the sweet spot for mental calm.
-You're being creative within boundaries — choosing colors, filling shapes — ...
+It gave my brain something to focus on, and provided a much needed "vacation" from the worrying.
+The Surprising Science Behind It Coloring is considered a form of active meditation .
+Repetitive motion, visual focus, and creative decision-making can activate a relaxed brainwave state (often alpha waves), similar to what’s se...